Wet-bulb temperature: Temperature reading of wet-bulb thermometer

 For the case of the wet-bulb thermometer, imagine a drop of water with unsaturated air blowing over it.
 As long as the vapor pressure of water in the drop (function of its temperature) is greater than the partial pressure of water vapor in the air stream, evaporation will take place.
-Initially, the heat required for the evaporation will come from the drop itself since the fastest moving water molecules are most likely to escape the surface of the drop, so the remaining water molecules will have a lower average speed and therefore a lower temperature.
+Initially, the heat required for the evaporation will come from the drop itself.

 Instead, as the drop starts cooling, it is now colder than the air, so convective heat transfer begins to occur from the air to the drop.
 Furthermore, the evaporation rate depends on the difference of concentration of water vapor between the drop-stream interface and the distant stream (i.e. the "original" stream, unaffected by the drop), and on a convective mass transfer coefficient, which is a function of the components of the mixture (i.e. water and air).

 After a certain period, an equilibrium is reached: the drop has cooled to a point where the rate of heat carried away in evaporation is equal to the heat gain through convection.
 At this point, the following balance of energy per interface area is true: